kw7oe/kw7oe.github.io/content/posts/writing-a-vim-command.md

 single argument and use `<args>` for the placeholder where we want to substitute our text.

-With all these information provided, want to take on the challenge to write `:Rd`?
+With all these information provided, perhaps give it a try try to write the `:Rd` command yourself?

 ```vimrc
 :Rd node